Zelda fans: What you need to know about Nintendo’s long-awaited game

 Nintendo also says players will be able to “harness the power of Link’s new abilities to fight back against the malevolent forces that threaten the kingdom.”

-Two new Legend of Zelda-themed accessories will also be released on May 12, the day the game is released.
+Two new “Zelda”-themed accessories will also be released on the day of the game’s release.